 - In a completely dry and grease-free bowl, beat the egg whites and salt together on medium speed for 1 minute.
 Switch to high speed and beat *just* until stiff peaks form, about 3 minutes.
 Do NOT overbeat.
 Using a metal spoon or rubber spatula, gently fold in the sifted granulated sugar, 1 Tablespoon at a time.

-- On low speed, beat in any flavor or color2 at this point.
+- On low speed, beat in any flavor or color at this point.
 Do not overmix.

 - Using a metal spoon or rubber spatula, fold in the confectioners’ sugar/almond flour mixture until combined.
 Be very gentle and light-handed while doing so.
 Once completely combined, the mixture will be smooth, sticky, and glossy.

 - Let the batter sit uncovered at room temperature for 10-30 minutes.
 Meanwhile, fit your piping bag with the piping tip.
-Line 2-3 baking sheets with silicone baking mats (read explanation in this post about why these mats are preferred).
+Line 2-3 baking sheets with silicone baking mats.

 - Let the piped rounds sit for at least 45 minutes and up to 1 hour.
 This is crucial to making macarons!
 The air will will help the rounds set and form a dry shell.
 They should not be sticky going into the oven.